-If Hover Action is None, the key will is normal.
+If Hover Action is None, the key will remain unchanged when the mouse pointer is over the key.
 If Hover Action is Highlight, the background will change to the Hover Color when the mouse pointer (Mouse Over) is over the key.
-This only affects Regular keys with color backgrounds - HiRes keys and image labels do not highlight.
+IMPORTANT: This only affects Regular keys with color backgrounds - HiRes keys and image labels do not highlight.
+Windows targets, not implemented on all platforms.